AABearBots/First-Closed-Doors-Competition/README.md

 Therefore, participating in early competitions not only offers you the chance to win competition prizes, but also makes you a member of the AA Community and sets you in the track to further monetize your efforts once the platform is launched to the general public.

-## About the AA Platform

-You will need to get familiar with the AA Platform, set up your development environment and create your own bots.
-Pease read the [available documentation](https://github.com/AdvancedAlgos/Documentation/wiki).

 ## Competition Rules

 ### Dates